 Mineral oil is a by-product of crude oil refinement, which is used to make gasoline and other petroleum products.
 And even though it has a slick and oily texture, it does not contain fat.

-It’s important to note that mineral oil is good for starving and softening colonies of Malassezia yeast, but…it does not nourish or protect your baby’s skin.
+But it’s not without problems.
+While mineral oil is good for starving and softening colonies of Malassezia yeast, it doesn’t nourish or protect your baby’s skin.
+What’s more, it may interfere with the little ecosystem of good bacteria and yeast on your baby’s skin.

 - Massage oil into the scalp.
 Leave for 30 – 60 minutes.

-- Wet the scalp with warm water and loosen the scaly patches of cradle cap with a soft-bristle brush or a brush-comb combo like this.
+- Loosen the scaly patches of cradle cap with a soft-bristle brush or a brush-comb combo like this.

-- Shampoo with a gentle, non-toxic baby wash such as Earth Mama Angel Baby or a baby shampoo with anti-fungal lavender and tea tree oils, such as California Baby Shampoo & Body Wash
+- Shampoo with a gentle, non-toxic baby wash such as Earth Mama Angel Baby with anti-fungal lavender oil.
+You can also add 1 – 2 drops per ounce of blue tansy essential oil.